ayoayco/blog/_posts/2020-02-29-influence.md

 But since they are out of my hands, I try hard to focus on those that I can control.

-Taking into account the variables that will effect me, I navigate life by thinking, "What can I do with the resources I've been given?"
+Taking into account the variables that will affect me, I navigate life by thinking, "What can I do with the resources I've been given?"

 I have skills, talents, relationships, tools.